jonascarpay/alloy/README.md

   - [ ] comptime stack traces
   - [ ] `builtins.error`
     - strings
+  - [ ] black holes
+  - [ ] turn the test cases into test cases so we can focus them
   - [ ] list builtins
     - [ ] concatenation
     - [ ] destructing